DarrylHewitt/credit_risk_classification/README.md

 - Create features set (X) DataFrame from the remaining columns.
 - Split the data into training and testing datasets using `train_test_split`.

-## Create a Logistic Regression Model with the Original Data
+## Create a Logistic Regression Model with both the Original and Resampled Data

 - Fit a logistic regression model using the training data (X_train and y_train).
 - Save predictions for the testing data labels using the testing feature data (X_test) and the fitted model.
 - Evaluate the model’s performance:
   - Generate a confusion matrix.
   - Print the classification report.

-### Model Performance

-- Accuracy Score: [Provide the accuracy score]
-- Precision Score: [Provide the precision score]
-- Recall Score: [Provide the recall score]

-**Question:** How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

-See credit_risk_classification file.

 ## Credit Risk Analysis Report